-- (a) Industry Representatives will be involved in all meetings and consultation between Affected Parties concerning their Industry. - (b) Industry Representatives must: - (i) in the case of CCEAD, be nominated by each Industry Party to Animal Health Australia by the Operative Date and every twelve months thereafter during the term of the Deed;

-- (ii) where possible, complete a training program to be conducted by Animal Health Australia as part of the National EAD Training Program, and receive accreditation, in respect of the principles of EAD responses; - (iii) be authorised in writing by their Industry Party to represent that Industry in the manner contemplated by this Deed; - (iv) report regularly to, and consult appropriately with, their Industry; and - (v) sign a Confidentiality Deed Poll in the form of Schedule 9 prior to participation in any activities pursuant to this Deed. - (c) The CVO of an affected jurisdiction must invite the Affected Industry Party(s) to provide one or more (at the CVO's discretion) representatives of their industry to contribute to the development and implementation of the response.
-The Industry Party(s) must nominate one or more suitably qualified person(s) to contribute to the response.
-The ILC(s) and ILO(s) must be authorised to provide an Industry perspective to the response.
-ILC(s) and ILO(s) must comply with clauses 12.3(b)(ii), (iii) and (iv) and work as part of the team at the respective EAD response centre.
+- a.
+Industry Representatives will be involved in all meetings and consultation between Affected Parties concerning their Industry. - b.
+Industry Representatives will: - i. in the case of CCEAD and NMG, be nominated by each Industry Party to Animal Health Australia by the Operative Date and updated every twelve months thereafter during the term of the Deed; - ii. where possible, complete an appropriate training program to be conducted by Animal Health Australia in respect of their responsibilities and the principles of EAD responses; - iii. be authorised in writing by their Industry Party to represent that Industry in the manner contemplated by this Deed; - iv. report regularly to, and consult appropriately with, their Industry; and - v. sign a Confidentiality Deed Poll in the form of Schedule 9 prior to participation in any activities pursuant to this Deed. - c.
+The CVO of an affected jurisdiction must invite the Affected Industry Party(s) to provide one or more (at the CVO's discretion) representatives of their industry to contribute to the development and implementation of the response.
+The Industry Party(s) must nominate one or more suitably qualified person(s) to perform the function of LCC Liaison Livestock Industry and the SCC Liaison Livestock Industry and contribute to the response.
+The LCC Liaison Livestock Industry function and the SCC Liaison Livestock Industry function must be authorised by their Industry Party(s) to provide an Industry perspective to the response.
+The LCC Liaison Livestock Industry function and the SCC Liaison Livestock Industry function must comply with clauses 12.3(b)(ii), (iii) and (iv) and work at or with the respective EAD response centre.